 (4- methoxy- 1- naphthalenyl)(1- pentyl- 1H- indol- 3- yl)- methanone

 [1- (5- fluoropentyl)- 1H- indol- 3- yl]- 1- naphthalenyl- methanone

 (4- methoxyphenyl)(1- pentyl- 1H- indol- 3- yl) methanone

 - All fees included: collection kit, laboratory analysis, prepaid fedex shipping envelope to the lab

 - Secure online results

-1. What are the street names on Synthetic Marijuana?
+1. What are Some Street Names for Synthetic Marijuana?